artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/README.md

 The project focuses on the following key components:

-1. (**Data Collection & Expoloration**)[https://github.com/artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/blob/main/Data%20Analysis%20Pipeline.ipynb]: Gathering a diverse and representative dataset of medical images, including chest X-rays and CT scans, from confirmed COVID-19 cases as well as non-COVID-19 cases (e.g., pneumonia, normal).
+1. [**Data Collection & Expoloration**](https://github.com/artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/blob/main/Data%20Analysis%20Pipeline.ipynb): Gathering a diverse and representative dataset of medical images, including chest X-rays and CT scans, from confirmed COVID-19 cases as well as non-COVID-19 cases (e.g., pneumonia, normal).
 This part of the project focuses on analyzing the quality and features of the dataset.

 Our data is CT scans similair to this: